vaquerizaslab/fanc/fanc-doc/fanc-executable/fanc-analyse-hic/loops.rst

     :start-after: start snippet loops annotate
     :end-before: end snippet loops annotate

-When run like this, ``kaic loops`` does not actually call any loops, but merely returns a matrix object where every pixel is annotated with the above properties.
+When run like this, ``fanc loops`` does not actually call any loops, but merely returns a matrix object where every pixel is annotated with the above properties.
 Importantly, as this is the most computationally expensive step, you are strongly advised to choose a large number of threads using the ``-t`` option.
-Even better, if you have access to a computational cluster running Sun/Oracle Grid Engine, ``kaic loops`` can automatically submit annotation jobs to the cluster if you set the ``--sge`` flag.
+Even better, if you have access to a computational cluster running Sun/Oracle Grid Engine, ``fanc loops`` can automatically submit annotation jobs to the cluster if you set the ``--sge`` flag.
 The ``-t`` option then specifies the number of jobs allowed to run in parallel instead of the number of local threads used for multiprocessing.

-By default, ``kaic loops`` assumes a loop size of 25kb.
+By default, ``fanc loops`` assumes a loop size of 25kb.
 This determines the area around a pixel that is not included in the local neighborhood calculations.
 If this is chosen too small, the neighborhood will lie within the peak region, and enrichments are going to be lower.
 If this is chosen too big, the neighborhood will no longer be local.
 If you